uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 > The laboratory study provides researchers the opportunity to interact with participants to learn information that can't be observed remotely. *(4 points, other valid answers may substitute for this one)*

 >> Five students identified that a field study of an untested technology could put high-risk participants in harms way.
 Had we provided the [instructions we are drafting for future exams](./future.md) we would require this answer.
-Since we did not, we are going to have to have to work on a relaxed criteria for answers.
+Since we did not, we are going to have to work on a relaxed criteria for answers.

 **1.5** *(8 points)*